chiquitinxx/grooscript-gradle-plugin/README.md

-    destination = 'js' //Target directory for js files classPath = ['src/main/groovy'] //Needed classpath's to compile source files convertDependencies = false //Convert dependencies in same file, by default is false customization = null //Customization in files
+    destination = 'js' //Target directory for js files classPath = ['src/main/groovy'] //Needed classpath's to compile source files convertDependencies = false //Convert dependencies in same file, by default is false customization = null //Customization in files, it's a closure, as for example { -> ast(groovy.transform.TypeChecked) }
 }
 </pre>

+There are 2 tasks:

+convert - to convert the files

+daemon - to run daemon that detect file changes and convert the files

 More info about grooscript in http://grooscript.org